-9 Foods You Should Eat to Increase Estrogen Levels
+9 Foods to Increase Estrogen Levels (Even if You’re Not TTC)

 Estrogen is an important hormone that naturally occurs in both men and women.
 Levels are higher in women, where estrogen helps regulate the urinary and reproductive systems, and plays a role in sexual health and metabolism.